UrielKAlistair/viratsim/README.md

 2) Spawns the urdf in the world
 3) Opens up a joint state publisher
 4) And a robot state publisher.
-(I assumed that a robot state publisher would automatically publish the states of the joints, but my transforms all failed when the JSP was not initiated.
-Presumably, running both is the source of a spam of redundant transform warnings, but a functioning model is all I was after.)
+(I assumed that a robot state publisher would automatically publish the states of the joints, but my transforms all failed when the JSP was not initiated.Presumably, running both is the source of a spam of redundant transform warnings, but a functioning model is all I was after.)
 5) Opens up RVIZ
 6) Initiates a teleop node, and opens up a new terminal for it.
 The new terminal is because the original one is flooded with the warnings.
 7) Initiates a potholedetection node.